Lumiera

 Comments

-I would propose to move Doxygen to "required".
-The Idea to use scons sounds quite appealing to me at the moment.
-Besides that, I think it could be moved to "Draft". — Ichthyostega
+I would propose to move Doxygen to “required”.
+The Idea to use SCons sounds quite appealing to me at the moment.
+Besides that, I think this RfC could be moved to “Draft”.

 Moved to Draft.
 For Developer documentation I would prefer doxygen.
 For user documentation we can make a similar/same think like nicolasm did for cinelerra2, means wiki for edits, git to maintain it, based on gnu texinfo.
 Texinfo is quite limiting in its capabilities but it suffices, seeing the current cin2 docs, i say its rather well done.

-It would really suck if we have to go through the experiences described here.
+It would really suck if we have to go through the experiences described in the article »Stop the autoconf insanity!«.
 I have experienced parts of that in the past.
 I have only some beginner experience with writing autotoolized projects (mostly based on trial-and-error) and no experience in any other build system (such as scons).
 As such, I still believe that autotools can be manageable (for me personally) once the initial hurdle of learning is overcome.

 I all for Doxygen documentation.
-Related to documentation are splint annotations (comments).
+Related to documentation are Splint: Annotation-Assisted Lightweight Static Checking.
+See also descriptions of annotations (in comments).
 I suggest that we consider using such a tool for QA.
 Like ct said, this should be discussed in a subpage.

 I agree with using currently bleeding-edge tools.